blacktop/go-macho/RESEARCH.md

 - `unittests/Basic/DemangleTest.cpp`
 - `unittests/SwiftDemangle/`
 - `unittests/SwiftDemangle/DemangleTest.cpp`

+**Pure Swift Implementation (OPC/CwlDemangle/)**

+This is Matt Gallagher's pure Swift reimplementation of the C++ demangler, useful as an alternative reference:

+- `Sources/CwlDemangle/CwlDemangle.swift` - Main demangler implementation in Swift
+- `Tests/CwlDemangleTests/CwlDemangleTests.swift` - Test cases
+- Written in a more readable style than the C++ version, may provide clearer insights for our Go port
+- Implements the same recursive descent parsing approach but in a higher-level language

 **What to capture while reading**
 1. Node kinds and payloads from `DemangleNodes.def`, mapping directly to `internal/swiftdemangle/node.go`.